Taxes

 Appreciated Securities

-An appreciated security is a publicly-traded security that has increased in value since it was purchased.
+An appreciated security is a publicly traded security that has increased in value since it was purchased.
 When using an appreciated security to make a charitable donation, it needs to be a security purchased over a year ago, so it’s considered a long-term asset.
 By donating the security rather than selling it first, you avoid paying capital gains tax on the growth.
 This means the more the security has appreciated, the greater the tax savings you’ll have.

 Appreciated Securities Example

 Even though it’s often beneficial to donate securities, there are some instances when cash is a better option.
 If you have securities that have lost value since you purchased them, then you should sell those shares and claim the taxable loss on your tax return.
 You can then donate the cash proceeds to charity.
-This results in a double tax benefit as you get the benefit of both the capital loss and the charitable deduction.
+This results in a double tax benefit, as you get the benefit of both the capital loss and the charitable deduction.
 If you donated the loser shares, you would only be able to take a charitable deduction for the fair market value of the shares and would lose the capital loss deduction.

 Charitable Deduction Limitations

 There are limits to the amount of charitable deductions you can claim in the year for donations to public charities and private operating foundations.
-After the Tax Cuts and Jobs Act, the limit for cash contributions is 60% of your adjusted gross income.
-If you donate appreciated securities, you’re limited to 30% of your adjusted gross income for deducting the contributions of appreciated securities.
-For most people, these limits don’t come into play.
-However, it’s important to be aware of them as it may impact whether you’re better off to donate cash, securities, or a combination of the two.
+The limit for cash contributions is 60% of your adjusted gross income under the Tax Cuts and Jobs Act.7 If you donate appreciated securities, you’re limited to 30% of your adjusted gross income for deducting the contributions of appreciated securities.

 Bunching Charitable Donations

-With the higher standard deduction amount, fewer people are getting a tax deduction for charitable giving.
-A tax strategy that has gained more popularity is to bunch charitable donations.
-This strategy may help some donors but not everyone.
-It’s usually most helpful for taxpayers who are close to the standard deduction amount.
 Bunching means giving two or three years’ worth of charitable donations in one year.
 In addition to consolidating charitable donations, you should also consolidate other deductions into the same year to increase the itemized deduction amount.
 The tax benefit comes from itemizing deductions in one year rather than taking the standard deduction every year.

 Bunching Charitable Donations Example